zackmdavis/Category_War/algorithms_of_deception.md

         return 4
 ```

 For compatibility, we can imagine that Reporter and Audience are also written in Python.
-This is just for demonstration—the _real_ Reporter and Audience (out there in the world I'm asking you to imagine) might be much more complicated programs written for some kind of _alien_ computer the likes of which we have not yet dreamt!
+This is just for demonstration in the blog post that I'm writing—the _real_ Reporter and Audience (out there in the world I'm asking you to imagine) might be much more complicated programs written for some kind of _alien_ computer the likes of which we have not yet dreamt!
 But I like Python, and for the moment, we can pretend.

 So pretend that Audience looks like this (where the dictionary represents a probability distribution, with the keys being random-variable outcomes and the values being probabilities):